Unifying Overwolf's products under a shared Design System foundation

 Build what serves the team now

 While tokens provided the architectural framework, the foundation also includes palettes, typography, icons, components, templates, grids, and a knowledge session to support adoption.
-The four decisions below shaped all subsequent elements.
+The decisions below shaped all subsequent elements.

 Ship two tiers, not three